Published By Janet Gershen-Siegel at August 2nd, 2018

 A business will also need a bank account dedicated solely to it, and it must have every one of the licenses required for operation.
 These licenses all must be in the specific, correct name of the company, with the same corporate address and phone numbers.
 Bear in mind that this means not just state licenses, but potentially also city licenses.

-Visit the Internal Revenue Service website and acquire an EIN for the small business — they’re totally free.
-Choose a business entity such as corporation, LLC, etc. A business can begin as a sole proprietor but will probably wish to change to a sort of corporation or partnership to limit risk and take full advantage of tax benefits.
+Visit the Internal Revenue Service website and get an EIN for the small business — they’re free.
+Choose a business entity such as corporation, LLC, etc. A business can begin as a sole proprietor but should change to a sort of corporation or partnership to limit risk and take full advantage of tax benefits.

 A business entity will matter when it comes to taxes and liability in case of a lawsuit.
 A sole proprietorship means the entrepreneur is it when it comes to liability and tax obligations.
 No one else is responsible.